BrunoMoreno/brunomoreno/README.md

 I'm a software developer based in Petrópolis, Rio de Janeiro, Brazil.
 I have more than 13 years of experience in fullstack development for the most varied companies and projects.
 I am passionate about Linux and Open-Source, and I like to always be learning new technologies.

-I've been working with tecnologies like: Laravel, Django, React, React Native, Vuejs, Node, Express, Hasura, Scrapy and Ruby on Rails.
+I've been working with tecnologies like: Python, Ruby and Javascript.

-- 🌱 I’m currently learning Go and Typescript.
+- 🌱 I’m currently learning Go t.

 For more information about my skills see my [website](https://brunow.me).